Eroglu-Lab/Syn_Bot/README.md

 file.
 This will then rerun the analysis using the same thresholds, allowing the user to optimize any of the other analysis parameters.

+## Troubleshooting
+Please direct any bugs you encounter or requests for new features to the [Issues tab](https://github.com/Eroglu-Lab/Syn_Bot/issues) of this GitHub repository.
+You can also check the conversation about using SynBot at [protocols.io](https://www.protocols.io/view/synbot-protocols-3byl4qewjvo5/v1).